If you’re a regular visitor to this website, you’ll know that I am not all that fond of “free” Virtual Private Network (VPN) providers.

 - And more.

-Many of our readers have requested information about free VPN services, so I’ll be sharing the top 5 VPNs that either offer a totally free VPN service, or a free tier of their paid service.
+Many of my readers have requested information about free VPN services, so I’ll be sharing the top 5 VPNs that either offer a totally free VPN service, or a free tier of their paid service.

 In this article, I share some of the most popular and reputable free VPN providers.
 I won’t be ranking them like I do in other articles, but simply providing information about the freebie VPNs so you’ll know what you’re getting into if you opt to use one.